knavesec/Max/README.md

-  --passnotreq          Return a list of all users that have PasswordNotRequired flag set to true --sidhist             Return a list of objects configured with SID History --unsupported         Return a list of computers running an unsupported OS --sessions UNAMESESS  Return a list of computers that UNAME has a session on --adminto UNAMEADMINTO
+  --passnotreq          Return a list of all users that have PasswordNotRequired flag set to true --sidhist             Return a list of objects configured with SID History --unsupported         Return a list of computers running an unsupported OS --sessions UNAMESESS  Return a list of computers that UNAME@DOMAIN.LOCAL has a session on --adminto UNAMEADMINTO
-                        Return a list of computers that UNAME is a local administrator to --adminsof COMP       Return a list of users that are administrators to COMP --owned               Return all objects that are marked as owned --owned-groups        Return groups of all owned objects --hvt                 Return all objects that are marked as High Value Targets
+                        Return a list of computers that UNAME@DOMAIN.LOCAL is a local administrator to --adminsof COMP       Return a list of users that are administrators to COMP.DOMAIN.LOCAL --owned               Return all objects that are marked as owned --owned-groups        Return groups of all owned objects --hvt                 Return all objects that are marked as High Value Targets